Point Lookout: a free weekly publication of Chaco Canyon Consulting

 This bias causes us to assign too much importance to the first available piece of information.
 With regard to scope creep, that information might be an early proposal, or market research, or a senior management directive.
 For example, in the latter case, management might solicit proposals for cost reduction.
 Decision makers then might tend to become anchored on cost reduction, which could lead them to favor consolidating several projects, failing to even consider the possibility that any cost savings from consolidation might be surpassed by revenue advantages arising from earlier completion by continuing to operate those projects separately.

 Most important, perhaps, is the Optimism Bias — the tendency to overestimate favorable and pleasing outcomes.
 Any proposal that manages to come up for a final decision is more likely to be accepted if it promises success.
-First in this series Go to top Top Next issue: On Snitching at Work: I Next Issue
+Scope Creep and the Planning Fallacy First issue in this series Go to top Top Next issue: On Snitching at Work: I Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info